MichalVaclavek/wEasy/README.md

 ## wEasy (Wicket Easy) Enhancement
-This is a fork of **wEasy** https://github.com/vitfo/wEasy - a simple CMS (Content Management System) written in Java using the [Apache Wicket framework!](http://wicket.apache.org/) with some enahancements.
+This is a fork of **wEasy** https://github.com/vitfo/wEasy - a simple CMS (Content Management System) written in Java using the [Apache Wicket framework!](http://wicket.apache.org/) with some enhancements.

 ## Getting Started

-The wEasy project's original purpose is to allow practicing on Apache Wicket development creating simple CMS web application (see https://github.com/vitfo/wEasy for original source).
+The wEasy project's original purpose is to allow practising on Apache Wicket development creating simple CMS web application (see https://github.com/vitfo/wEasy for original source).
 The application can be used for creating and managing simple web pages then.
 See http://fungisoft.cz web pages as an example of the web created by this application.